dselans/mmmbop/README.md

 _skipped_ and the migration will NOT fail.
 If you want the migration to fail when a field is not found, set `required = true` in the mapping entry.

+## Output
+The output produced by `mmmbop` includes the following information:

+1. Overall progress %
+1. Estimated completion time
+1. Number of documents migrated
+1. Number of documents skipped
+1. Number of documents with a failed conversion
+1. Number of read errors
+1. Number of insert errors
+1. Number of connection retries
+1. Number of checkpoint writes

+`mmmbop` produces colorized output by default.
+To disable this behavior, pass `--no-color` arg.

 ## Performance
 This tool will _try_ to speed things up for the migration but there are still a few things you can do to improve performance: